wickljas/PES_Board/docs/markdown/ultrasonic_sensor.md

 us_distance_cm = us_sensor.read();
 ```

 If no new valid measurement is available, the ``read()`` function returns -1.0f.
-This needs to be handeled appropriately in the application, as an example:
+This needs to be handeled appropriately in the application.

+As an example you can do someting like

 ```
 // read us sensor distance, only valid measurements will update us_distance_cm